epfl-mobots/vpl-web/block-library-dev.md

 - `"vpl:teacher"`: toggle between the normal and the customization states
 - `"vpl:teacher-reset"`: reset the available toolbar buttons and VPL blocks to the standard sets
 - `"vpl:teacher-save"`: download customized state (like `"vpl:save"`, but without the VPL program)
-- `"vpl:teacher-setasnew"`: toggle between setting current program and customized state as initial program after `"vpl:new"`, or default empty program with customized state
+- `"vpl:teacher-setasnew"`: toggle between setting current program and customized state as initial program after `"vpl:new"`, or default empty program with customized state (automatic if `"vpl:teacher-setasnew"` isn't used in top or bottom vpl toolbar)

 The following ids are for passive text strings: